adulu-bang/NetStream-Caravel/README.md

 ## FPGA Validation

-The NetStream datapath was validated on the Xilinx Kria KR260 FPGA platform.
+The NetStream datapath was validated on the Xilinx PYNQ Z2 FPGA platform.

 Validation included: